 The one saving grace is that it is not a hugely long-term decision, as Amazon only ask for 90 days of exclusivity for each enrolment period.

 So perhaps the answer lies in this for those authors with only one or two titles.

 Try one, and then the other.
-Ok, it’s going to take six months to really discover what works best for you, but books, and ebooks are long-term investments in providing and income for you, so six months is not such a big deal.
+Okay, it’s going to take six months to really discover what works best for you, but books and ebooks are long-term investments in providing an income for you, so six months is not such a big deal.

 Your new ebook could then be enrolled exclusively for three months, and then later, moved to open publishing.